Aditya-Kaul/hybrid_ai_personalised_learning/README.md

 ## Contributing

-We welcome contributions to the AIML Tutor project!
+We welcome contributions to the ML Mentor project!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.